-In addition to the core courses listed in Section II, Ph.D. students must complete all three modules of the laboratory-intensive jumpstart courses.
-These courses are designed to introduce students to the techniques and theories used to solve problems in three research areas, and to view plants from the whole plant down to the molecular level.
+In addition to the core courses listed in Section II, Ph.D. students must complete both modules of the laboratory-intensive jumpstart courses.
+These courses are designed to introduce students to the modern techniques and theories used to solve problems in the areas of plant cell biology and plant moleculr biology.

-Three jumpstart courses earn 2 credits each and meet for five weeks (10 class sessions) each.
-All consist of lecture and laboratory components.
-PLBIO 515 (Modern Techniques and Concepts in Plant Cell Biology) is generally offered in the fall semester.
-Both PLBIO 514 (Modern Techniques and Concepts in Plant Ecophysiology) and PLBIO 516 (Modern Techniques and Concepts in Plant Molecular Biology) are generally offered in the Spring semester.
-However, in 2021-2022, PLBIO 514 will be offered in the Fall semester and PLBIO 515 will be offered in the Spring semester.
-Students should have completed all three modules by the end of their fourth semester of study.
+The two jumpstart courses earn 2 credits each and meet for five weeks (10 class sessions) each.
+Both consist of lecture and laboratory components.
+PLBIO 515 (Modern Techniques and Concepts in Plant Cell Biology) is generally offered in the fall semester, and PLBIO 516 (Modern Techniques and Concepts in Plant Molecular Biology) is generally offered in the Spring semester.
+Students should have completed both modules by the end of their fourth semester of study and before taking their comprehensive exam.